 CME 100 Python Workbook#

-This Jupyter Book contains a series of Python exercises aimed at introducing you to scientific computing in the context of CME 100: Vector Calculus for Engineers at Stanford University.
-The exercises are adapted from the MATLAB Workbook by Vadim Khayms, Senior Lecturer in Mechanical Engineering, and created by Enze Chen, Lecturer in Materials Science and Engineering.
-We hope students will find these exercises useful in their studies!
+This Jupyter Book contains a series of Python exercises aimed at introducing students to scientific computing in the context of CME 100: Vector Calculus for Engineers at Stanford University.
+The exercises are adapted by Enze Chen, Lecturer in Materials Science and Engineering, from the MATLAB Workbook created by Vadim Khayms, Senior Lecturer in Mechanical Engineering.
+We hope you will find these exercises useful for your studies!

 Important note for students